28547939/vpncore/README.md

 * Policy-based forwarding DNS server supporting blocklists and authoritative `A` and `PTR` records (`vpndns`), and caching based on TTL, with HTTP interface
-* VPN connection/session failover system to monitor connection availability and update BGP anycast routes appropriately (`dynvpn.py`)
+* VPN connection/session failover system to monitor connection availability and update BGP anycast routes appropriately (`dynvpn` package), aiming to keep logical VPN endpoints highly available
-* Various FreeBSD jail-related scripts (in `jail/`) which are used to implement the design described in this document
+* Various FreeBSD jail-related scripts (in `jail/`) which are used to implement the design described in this document.
+This makes the repository partly specific to FreeBSD, but the design can also be supported on Linux without issue.

-The purpose of this repository is to provide the tools and information needed to implement this design.
-The expected audience includes those who are familiar with the relevant technology but who have not necessarily worked through all the details involved in building and/or deploying such a system.

-See `SETUP.md` for a configuration overview and an example of specific installation steps for all three components (`vpndns`, `dynvpn`, and VPN jail/container setup).

 What problem does this system solve?